-Friends & family probably already know how this review is going to go, after all, Freshwater West is not only our favourite beach, it’s also the closest one to the farm.
+Friends & family probably already know how this review is going to go, after all, Freshwater West is not only the closest beach to the farm, it’s also been our favourite beach for many, many decades.

 What it’s like